Best of 2019

 O’Brien Needs a Friend – The only podcast, that was consistently

 pleasant to listen to.
-The world’s best late night show host’s coming
+The world’s best late night show host’s coming into

-Favorite episodes: Bill Burr, Lisa Kudrow, David Letterman.
+episodes: Bill Burr, Lisa Kudrow, David Letterman.

 year.
 As a podcast creator, I should listen to more, but audiobooks stole the

 Blogs / websites

 Tim Urban has outdone himself coming up with a new, amazing series: The Story of

-- Open Culture – A hodgepodge of articles and links on books, music, movies, websites etc.
+A hodgepodge of articles and links on books, music, movies, websites etc.

 Best things I did